timothymin/timothymin.github.io/_posts/2025-04-15-policy-gradient.md

 \end{align}
 $$

-However, replacing a new network for Q-value will significantly increase variance and bias, especially in initial state.
+However, replacing a new network for Q-value will significantly increase variance and bias, especially in the initial training phase.
 We can use TD for $Q$-value estimate, in order to lower the variance.
-We can choose how much $k$ steps to look ahead, typically more you look the higher the variance but low bias.
+We can choose how much $k$ steps to look ahead, where there exist a tradeoff between variance and bias: the more steps we look ahead, the lower the bias but the higher the variance.

 $$
 \begin{align}